What Degrees and Education Programs Are Available in Locksmithing?

 Individual Locksmith Courses

 Students can design their own educational program in locksmithing through schools that offer individual courses.
-The Charles Stuart School of Locksmithing offers individual courses taught by working locksmiths who are up-to-date on the latest advancements.
+As an example, the Charles Stuart School of Locksmithing offers individual courses taught by working locksmiths who are up-to-date on the latest advancements.
 The curriculum prepares students to obtain the license needed for locksmithing in New York.
 Available courses include:

 - Lock Installations